Devrro/BackEnd_iSi_Technology/readme.md

 Let`s go down and see what I did.

 1. App "simple_chat" was created.
-Every model in it has mentioned in task fields.
-There was some little desire to change the models and add more fields, but I decided to act according to task items.
+Every model in it has mentioned in task fields.I was thinking about changing models and add more fields to them, but I decided to act according to task items.
 It was not possible (at least for now) to quickly disable the ability to create a "Thread" instance with more than two users.
 But in the end I found a few ways to do that.
     - I. Create model contraints -> Since "participant field" is models.ManyToMany field it was not possible